 - If a dharma with svabhāva is currently existent, then it could never cease to exist.

 Thus experience itself really is like a ball of foam.
 We definitely have experiences, but they don't seem to exist in the way that the 'things' we experience do.
-Keeping in mind that this is a simile for the arising of a dharma in the manas: the foam defines a shape but offers no resistance; the foam can be seen, but close up is transparent; the foam defines a volume of space, but it is hollow; the foam shape exists briefly and then melts away.
+Keeping in mind that this is a simile for the arising of a dharma present to the manas: the foam defines a shape but offers no resistance; the foam can be seen, but close up is transparent; the foam defines a volume of space, but it is hollow; the foam shape exists briefly and then bursts and is gone.